Who a Fractional Head of Logistics Is For

 In these environments, the gap is rarely effort.

-It is direction, decision ownership, and strategy.
+It is direction, analytics, and strategy.

 What These Organizations Are Often Experiencing